 Static websites are nothing new, neither are the generators that can be used to quickly deploy a site.
 Here, I explore Jekyll and Github Pages hosting.

-According to StaticGen the most popular (stars and forks) ststic generator is Jekyll - Here a mix of Markdown and Liquid languages are compiled to create a website that can be quickly deployed to GitHub Pages.
+According to StaticGen - at the time of writing - the most popular static generator is Jekyll.
+Here a mix of Markdown and Liquid languages are compiled to create a website that can be quickly deployed to GitHub Pages.

 Thats the basic approach for all static generators; write in simple plain text, run it through a generator engine, and voila, you have yourself some lovely HTML which you can distribute anywhere.

 Firstly, I like to keep code in Github repositories.

 I used to manually transfer any code over to a server via FTP using something like Cyberduck - I know that is mental, but, I have yet to wrap my head around automated deployment or webhooks, and honestly I get a bit lost when trying to figure that out.

 However, I do know my way round a server and I like to have full control of where things go.

 So, using Jekyll to simplfy the deployment of my site, coupled with the built-in hosting that Github Pages provides has radically improved my deployment workflow.

 This part is super easy, creating a repository named username.github.io, where username is your Github username is pretty much all that is required - The content inside the

 master branch of my repository matthewelsom.github.io will automaticaly be displayed at the matthewelsom.github.io URL.